iobroker-community-adapters/ioBroker.google-smart-home-fulfillment/README.md

 Benefits of this adapter over ioBroker.iot include:

-- No (ioBroker Pro) [https://iobroker.pro/] subscription required.
-In fact, no subscriptions of any kind are necessary making this implementation completely free.
+- No (ioBroker Pro)[https://iobroker.pro/] subscription required.
+In fact, no subscriptions of any kind are necessary so this implementation is **completely free to use**.
 - Device configuration is automatic.
 Once the adapter is correctly up and running no further configuration is required.

 Disadvantages: